orterforth/orterforth/README.txt

 INTRODUCTION

-orterforth is an implementation of fig-Forth 1.1 for multiple platforms.
-It is closely based on the fig-FORTH Installation Manual, Glossary, Model, Editor created by the Forth Interest Group (fig) in 1980.
+orterforth is an implementation of Forth for multiple platforms.
+It is closely based on the "fig-FORTH Installation Manual" created by the Forth Interest Group (fig) in 1980.

 QUICK START